 Review confidence rating

 Azure Migrate assigns a confidence rating to performance-based assessments.
-Rating is from one star (lowest) to five stars (highest).
+The rating ranges from one star (lowest) to five stars (highest).

 Confidence ratings are as follows.